Rounding in Xero

 PUT & POST invoices – https://api.xero.com/api.xro/2.0/Invoices?unitdp=4

 The parameter is supported on all endpoints that include line items (invoices, credit notes, bank transactions and receipts).
+It also applies to the UnitPrice elements on the Items endpoint.
 All summary values such as Total, LineAmount etc will remain at two decimal places only.

 For cases where you have a unit price with more than four decimal places, eg: